MouseLand/suite2p/docs/outputs.rst

 stat: stat['ypix'], stat['xpix'] (if multiplane `stat['iplane']`) are saved in
 'pixel_mask' (called `'voxel_mask'` in multiplane).

-ops: 'meanImg', 'max_proj', 'Vcorr' are saved in Images 'Backgrounds_k' where k is the plane number, and have the same names. optionally if two channels, 'meanImg_chan2' is saved.
+settings: 'meanImg', 'max_proj', 'Vcorr' are saved in Images 'Backgrounds_k' where k is the plane number, and have the same names. optionally if two channels, 'meanImg_chan2' is saved.

 iscell: saved as an array 'iscell'